khanhvierus/Churn-Analysis-and-Prediction-for-Telcom-dataset/README.md

 ### Data and tools used :
 - **Telcom dataset** with 6419 records and 32 columns
 - Data cleaning and analysis : PostgreSQL
-- Data visualization : Tableau
+- Data visualization : PowerBI
 - Building models for prediction : Python

 ### Questions :